gidsi/SpaceApiDaemon/README.md

 * add docker / docker-compose file
 * add an deployment and running example
 * add routes for most used values
+* force user to add a config file / signing key